scalameta/scalameta/semanticdb/semanticdb3/javacp.md

 Notes:
 * Enum types follow the same rules as class declarations.
-* Enum type classes and enum fields must have the property `ENUM` set.
+* Enum types and enum fields must have the property `ENUM` set.
 * Enum fields have the type of their enclosing class.
 * Enum members include the implicitly declared methods [\[86\]][86] `valueOf` and `values`.

 **Interface declarations** [\[77\]][77] are represented by a single symbol like classes but with the `INTERFACE` kind.
 Concretely, the differences between interface symbols and class symbols are:
+* Interface symbols are always `ABSTRACT`
-* Interface symbols do not support properties.
+* Interface symbols do not support other properties.
 * Interface members without explicit access modifiers have accessibility `PUBLIC` by default instead of `PRIVATE_WITHIN`.